This post may contain affiliate links.

-Looking for an Ontario spa getaway?
-Check this one out.
-Here is my Ste Anne’s Country Inn & Spa review
+Looking for a good Ontario spa getaway?
+Here is my Ste Anne’s Country Inn & Spa review.

 While I’m having my Aveda Botannical Resurfacing Facial at Ste Anne’s Spa just outside Grafton, Ontario, various thoughts are flitting through my mind, like: For a petite young thing, this therapist has seriously strong fingers.
 This is a really hard facial massage.
 Is my skin going to rub off?
 Is this good for me?

 At the same time I was pestering the therapist with questions.
 “Why is this facial popular?
 What are you putting on now?
 Is that the toner?”
 It’s hard for a spa writer to turn off and simply enjoy a facial.
-Especially when it’s a more, how shall I say, vigorous treatment than I’m used to.
+Especially when it’s a more vigorous treatment than I’m used to.

 And then I wanted to know what exactly was in the product, even though she’d already explained that the key ingredient is touramaline.
 “Isn’t that a semi-precious stone?”
 I asked.

 That shut me up for awhile.
 Then I said, “How can a semi-precious stone be full of antioxidents?”
 Is it crushed up?
 How do the antioxidents get into your skin?